 - Daily teacher evaluation Teacher will assess and provide feedback to students throughout project completion, including assessment of students' artistic behaviors. - Daily student evaluation Students will be required to self-check and make adjustments to their work on a daily basis. - Open discussion Teacher will lead whole-class discussions regarding concepts, projects, and explorations. - Standards-Based Assessment Teacher-created 4-point rubric used to summatively/formatively assess student work.

-- Modeling Teacher will model the use of each medium. - Viewing Teacher will provide a variety of masterworks as well as student examples for students to recognize, interpret, and critique the materials being used. - Peer collaboration
+- Modeling Teacher will model the creation of each of the elements of art. - Viewing Teacher will provide a variety of masterworks as well as student examples for students to recognize, interpret, and critique the elements being used. - Peer collaboration